davidtwco/ansi-c-exercises/README.md

 - [x] **Ex 2-10 (Pg 52)** - Rewrite the function `lower`, which converts upper case letters to lower case, with a conditional expression instead of if-else. - [Solution](lower.c)

 ## Chapter 3 - Control Flow
-- [ ] **Ex 3-1 (Pg 58)** - Our binary search makes two tests inside the loop, when one would suffice (at the price of more tests outside).
-Write a version with only one test inside the loop and measure the difference in run-time.
+- [x] **Ex 3-1 (Pg 58)** - Our binary search makes two tests inside the loop, when one would suffice (at the price of more tests outside).
+Write a version with only one test inside the loop and measure the difference in run-time. - [Solution](binarysearch.c)
 - [ ] **Ex 3-2 (Pg 60)** - Write a function `escape(s,t)` that converts characters like newline and tab into visible escape sequences like `\n` and `\t` as it copies the string `t` to `s`.
 Use a `switch`.
 Write a function for the other direction as well, converting escape sequences into the real characters.
 - [ ] **Ex 3-3 (Pg 63)** - Write a function `expand(s1,s2)` that expands shorthand notations like `a-z` in the string `s1` into the equivalent complete list `abc...xyz` in `s2` .
 Allow for letters of either case and digits, and be prepared to handle cases like `a-b-c` and `a-z0-9` and `-a-z`.
 Arrange that a leading or trailing - is taken literally.
 - [ ] **Ex 3-4 (Pg 64)** - In a two's complement number representation, our version of `itoa` does not handle the largest negative number, that is, the value of `n` equal to `-(2 to the power (wordsize - 1))`.
 Explain why not.
 Modify it to print that value correctly regardless of the machine on which it runs.